-3.2.6.
+3.3.6.
 Third party complaints

-The most appropriate and efficient way to respond to possible complaints linked to projects financed is to do so for each project.
-This is why the Bank expects its clients to implement a free, prior and informed consultation process, and that they obtain if necessary, a free, prior and informed consent from indigenous peoples and that they define a procedure to manage complaints at the project level.
+The most appropriate and efficient way to respond to possible complaints linked to projects financed is intrinsic to each project.
+This is why the Bank is vigilant and expects its clients to implement a free, prior and informed consultation process, and that they obtain if necessary, a free, prior and informed consent from indigenous peoples and that they define a procedure to manage complaints at the project level.

-The Bank will consider the complaints it receives linked to the transactions in which it is involved, from people directly impacted or from civil society organisations, but its lever of action is often limited and the publication of information on the transaction generally constrained by client confidentiality.
+Our Bank considers the complaints it receives linked to the transactions in which it is involved, from people directly impacted or from civil society organisations.
+Its lever of action is often limited and the publication of information on the transaction generally constrained by client confidentiality.
 According to the Bank's internal procedures, any mail received from a third party in relation to a transaction must be given immediately to the Corporate Social Responsibility division with copies to the commercial relationship manager, to the business line head involved, to the head of communications and to the compliance department.
-The Corporate Social Responsibility division will study the material received with the help of the business lines concerned and will communicate its conclusions to the CERES committee.
-The corrective measures that might be considered necessary will generally require support from the Bank's clients.
-The Bank will interact in good faith with its clients in order to find a solution.
-In the most extreme cases the Bank might reconsider its commercial relationship.
+The ESR division studies the material received with the help of the business lines concerned and communicates its conclusions to the CERES committee.
+The corrective measures that might be considered necessary generally require support from the Bank's clients.
+The Bank interacts in good faith with its clients in order to find a solution.
+In the most extreme cases the Bank may reconsider its commercial relationship.

-The Bank will make its best efforts to respond to mail received taking into account confidentiality constraints.
+Our Bank will make its best efforts to respond to mail received taking into account confidentiality constraints.